-Geography is an important part of General Studies I in the UPSC exam.
-In this article, you can read about the phenomenon of La Nina for the IAS exam.
+Geography is an important part of General Studies I in the IAS exam.
+In this article, you can read about the phenomenon of which will help in tackling the Geography segment of the exam.

 El Niño and La Niña are opposite phases of what is known as the El Niño-Southern Oscillation (ENSO) cycle.
 The ENSO is a recurring climatic pattern involving temperature changes in the waters of the eastern and central tropical Pacific Ocean, and changes in the patterns of upper and lower level winds, sea level pressure, and tropical rainfall across the Pacific Basin.
 El Nino is often called the warm phase and La Nina is called the cold phase of ENSO.
 These deviations from the normal surface temperatures can have a large-scale impact on the global weather conditions and overall climate.